aawaheed/magic/backend/files/misc/common-startup-files/default.md

 - [type] is mandatory name of machine learning type to add the function to
 - [filename] is mandatory Hyperlambda file path, to the file that's to serve as the function
+- [system_instruction] is optional.
+If true, will add the function declaration to the system instruction instead of as RAG data

 **NOTICE** - The filename above is the FULL filepath, and for a file named 'bar.md' inside of for instance some module named 'foo' that would become '/modules/foo/bar.md'.
 Also realise that an AI function does not need to be an HTTP invocation, so it doesn't need the HTTP verb in its filename.

+If you add the ai function to the system instruction it will always be available, even when the user does not provide a natural prompt that matches the RAG snippet.
+The default value here is `false`, but ask the user if he wants to add it to the system instruction for higher availability.

 ### Invoke HTTP endpoint